-- 2. Ensure that resident's educational needs are met through the provision of additional and expanded secondary schools, primary schools and early years and childcare facilities, where appropriate. - 3.
-Work with the Primary Care Trust, or other relevant organisation, and developers to ensure the provision of adequate healthcare facilities within the District. - 4.
+- 1. Ensure that adequate infrastructure is provided alongside new developments, through an open and transparent charging system. - 2.
+Ensure that resident's educational needs are met through the provision of additional and expanded secondary schools, primary schools and early years and childcare facilities, where appropriate. - 3.
+Work with the Primary Care Trust and developers to ensure the provision of adequate healthcare facilities within the District. - 4.
 Protect existing facilities, as appropriate, and ensure the provision of new community facilities, play space, youth facilities, leisure facilities, playing pitches and open space alongside new development. - 5.
 Facilitate and promote green tourism projects within the District.